OliverSuik/SafeSpace/README.md

 ## Project Status

-This project is currently in development.
-All the views, functionalities, authentication and authorization have been implemented.
-Deployment using MS Azure and testing is the next step.
+Deployed using MS Azure and being tested.

 ## Project Description
 The application includes views for students, lecturers, administrators and a system administrator.
 Live testing of the software will be carried out in the Delta Centre when normal contact learning in Estonia is allowed once again.